Miami Art Week

-Miami Art Week is a series of art-related fairs, events and showings — anchored by Art Basel Miami Beach — that takes place in early December in the Miami area.
+Miami Art Week is a series of art-related fairs, events and showings anchored by Art Basel Miami Beach and that takes place in early December in the Miami area.
 It is considered the premiere period for contemporary art activity in the United States.
 It has taken place every year since 2002, with the exception of 2020, when the COVID-19 pandemic resulted in its cancellation.

 Activities

 In addition to Art Basel Miami Beach, there are now some two dozen satellite art fairs with different curatorial focuses.
 Among the more established of the satellite conferences are the following: